ON POINT PHYSIOTHERAPY

 Pilates / Core Stability Classes

-Hayley grew up in Coffs Harbour, where she enjoyed an active and healthy life, at the beach and playing sports.
+Hayley grew up in Coffs Harbour, where she enjoyed an active and healthy life, at the beach, dancing, and playing sports.

 She completed her first degree at the University of Canberra; a Bachelor of Applied Science (Human Biology) in 2012; followed by a Masters in Physiotherapy at the University of Sydney in 2014.
 Since then, Hayley has worked in private practices in Sydney, Coffs Harbour, Geelong and Torquay, using LJ Lee’s ConnectTherapyTM model of Physiotherapy (previously known as the Integrated Systems Model) and the Thoracic Ring ApproachTM – a whole-body approach to find the source of movement dysfunction and pain.
-She integrates this model with functional movement re-training, influenced by Pilates principles.
+Hayley is also a Certified Rehabilitation Pilates Practitioner, and she integrates Pilates principles into her treatment sessions, with a focus on functional movement re-training, for making long term change in her clients lives.